ShahFH/Unicode-Text-Transformer-Chrome-Extension/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and enhancements.
 4. Test your changes thoroughly.
-5. Submit a pull request describing your changes.
+5. Submit a pull request describing your changes.👏